OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-02.md

 “Many nations will join themselves to the Lord on that day and will become my people.
 I will dwell among you, and you will know that the Lord of Hosts has sent me to you.

 ## Zechariah 2:12
-The Lord will inherit Judah as His portion in the holy land and will again choose Jerusalem.
+The Lord will take possession of Judah as His share in the holy land and will once more choose Jerusalem.

 ## Zechariah 2:13
 Be silent before the Lord, all mankind, for He has roused Himself from His holy dwelling.”